 We aim to create a hands-on approach to music industry talent development, working closely with industry partners.
 The OneFest events will provide the opportunity, the platform, information, guidance and the ongoing support to help develop a thriving music community.

-OneFest will build on its original reputation as a music festival with a social conscience, to a force behind a professional development scheme that will help nurture a new generation of festival producers, who in turn will create a series of events that have real social impact and develop new audiences.
+OneFest will build on its original reputation as a music festival with a social conscience, to a force behind a training programme that will help nurture a new generation of talent, who in turn will create a series of events that have real social impact and develop new audiences.

 How We Do It?

 Each year we will recruit a cohort of up and coming music industry professionals.
-We will work with them to help develop their skills and provide opportunities for practical, hands on experience in the delivery of music events through a programme of subsidised internships.
+We will work with them to help develop their skills and provide opportunities for practical, hands on experience working with music events.
 We will provide a bespoke mentoring and support package tailored to individuals needs, alongside the events.

-The following year our recruits will progress to more substantive positions within the OneFest family, developing their expertise in their chosen field, but with the added opportunity to provide inspiration and support to the next cohort of interns as mentors.
+The following year our recruits have the added opportunity to provide inspiration and support to the next cohort as mentors.

-The proposed series of OneFest events will form the basis of a long term, intensive training programme producing a regular flow of new talent that has been skilled up by the OneFest programme with the support of key industry professionals and our festival partners
+The proposed series of OneFest events will form the basis of an intensive training programme, producing a regular flow of new talent that has been skilled up by the OneFest programme with the support of key industry professionals and our industry partners

 The events will provide opportunities to inspire, support and develop a new generation of young artists, performers and music industry professionals, gaining practical, real time experience in event production and a live performance environment.